FAQS FOR MOTORCYCLING IN VIETNAM

-Frequently Asked Questions (FAQs) on this pages are the most popular we received from our customers.
+Frequently Asked Questions (FAQs) on this page are the most popular we received from our customers.
 They help answer many questions when it comes to planning a tour on two wheels in Vietnam.

 1. What types of the trip does Vietnam Offroad provide?

-Vietnam Offroad offers three types of trips: Fully guided (all inclusive), Semi-guided (bike and guide rentals) and Self-guided (bike rentals).
-This works with a wide budget range from at least 15$US to 219$US/day/person depending on the bike you want to ride, type of trip you want and the number of rider(s) in your group.
-Our costs are affordable for most of the riders to Vietnam.
+Vietnam Offroad offers three types of trips: Fully guided (all-inclusive), Semi-guided (bike and guide rentals), and Self-guided (bike rentals).
+This works with a wide budget range from at least 15$US to 219$US/day/person depending on the bike you want to ride, type of trip you want, and the number of rider(s) in your group.
+Our costs are affordable for most of the riders in Vietnam.

 Starting from the self-guided for experienced riders who could handle anything thrown at them on the road.
 Bigger bikes are always better with power and suspension.

 On a semi-guided trip, you have a 4-in-1 guide who is a guide, a leader, a handy mechanic, and also a translator.
 He also takes care of the routes and helps with food and hotel arrangements.
 He’s a real bonus to the whole experience.
 His salary + bike is extra and on top of the bike rentals.
 In fact, this cost will be shared among the group.
 We limit five riders per guide for this type of motorcycle tour.
 You pay fuel, accommodation, tickets, and food during the trip for yourselves and our guide.
 The best thing about this is your freedom to choose where to eat and stay on the trip.